American Academy Christian Curriculum

-The academic program of the American Academy uses The School of Tomorrow Curriculum and other supportive Christian Home School curriculum which is recognized and used nationwide.
+The academic program of the American Academy uses The A.C.E.
+School of Tomorrow Work-Text Curriculum and other supportive curricula which is recognized and used nationwide.
 The School of Tomorrow, also known as Accelerated Christian Education (ACE), is a Christian home school curriculum.
-The educational emphasis of the American Academy presents an individualized educational program which results in student mastery of educational competencies and course requirements.
+The educational emphasis of the American Academy presents an individualized educational program that results in student mastery of educational competencies and course requirements.

 - Assures mastery of course content.